gdalle/phd-resources/_pages/tutorials/julia.md

     nav: "tutorials"
 ---

-Go to my website [JuliaOperationsResearch](https://gdalle.github.io/JuliaOperationsResearch/) for an interactive introduction to Julia, designed for my optimization students but accessible to a much wider audience.
+Go to the website [IntroJulia](https://gdalle.github.io/IntroJulia/) for an interactive introduction to Julia, designed for my optimization students but accessible to a much wider audience.